jorgebucaran/superfine/README.md

 import { h, text, patch } from "https://unpkg.com/superfine"
 ```

 Using the `h` and `text` functions we create "virtual" DOM (and text) nodes that represent how the DOM should look.
 Our view isn't made out of real DOM nodes, but a bunch of plain objects.
 Whenever we set the state, we use `patch` under the hood to update the DOM.
-By comparing the old and new virtual DOM, we're able to update only the parts of the DOM that actually changed instead of rendering everything from scratch! 🙌
+By comparing the old and new virtual DOM, we can update only the parts of the DOM that actually changed instead of rendering everything from scratch! 🙌

-In the next example we show how to synchronize a text node with a text field: [try it here](https://cdpn.io/e/KoqxGW?editors=0010)—it's so easy maybe you can skip the theory and figure out what's happening by poking around the code a bit.
+In the next example we show how to synchronize a text node with a text field: [here you go](https://cdpn.io/e/KoqxGW?editors=0010).
+Try to figure out what's happening just by poking around the code a bit.

 ```html
 <script type="module">